Undergraduate Course Catalog 2010-2011

 College of Engineering and Physical Sciences students are eligible to participate in a spring semester exchange with Heriot-Watt University in Edinburgh, Scotland.
 The current program is designed for civil and environmental engineering majors.
 For more information, contact Ray Cook at (603) 862-1411 or the Center for International Education, Hood House.

-Students interested in mathematics education (elementary, middle/junior high, or secondary), chemistry and physics teaching, Earth science teaching, or general science teaching should refer to the appropriate department for a description of the program requirements.
+Students interested in mathematics education (elementary, middle/junior high, or secondary), Earth science teaching, or general science teaching should refer to the appropriate department for a description of the program requirements.

 In addition to pursuing a single major, students may combine programs of study as follows: